DanaNussair/ChargingHub/README.md

 - [ ] Add unit testing.

 ## Notes
-A `.sql` file can be found in the root folder which includes a couple of SQL statement to if needed.
+A `.sql` file can be found in the root folder which includes a couple of SQL statements to use if needed.